LiveTheWorld/frontend-dev-task/README.md

         id,
         slug,
         description_short,
-        description_long, // IT WILL BE A HTML MARKUP STRING SO USE ACCORDINGLY ON FRONTEND latitude,
+        description_long, // IT WILL BE A MARKDOWN HTML STRING SO USE ACCORDINGLY ON FRONTEND, TO GET AN IDEA I'LL SUGGEST YOU TO VIEW SOME OF OUR EXISTING ACTIVITIES latitude,
         longitude,
         images,